tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 # The Challenges and Reasons Behind Creating a Custom Dashboard

-Building a custom dashboard for the Meraki ecosystem has always required a combination of different experiences, knowledge and skills, and an undefinable amount of time-based human resources (dev ops) that not everyone nor every organisation has easy access to.
+Building a custom dashboard for the Meraki ecosystem has always required a combination of different experiences, knowledge, and skills, and an undefinable amount of time-based human resources (dev ops) that not everyone nor every organization has easy access to.

 - We can solve this challenge by utilizing Assistive AI tools to fill in the gaps in knowledge and skill and cut down time constraints by generating code.

-The Meraki Dashboard has a limited scope when it comes to implementing forms of  “Rule Based Access Control” for features and functions to users who do not need the traditional full or read-only dashboard admin access, ie “Only access Live Tools for onsite engineers”
+The Meraki Dashboard has a limited scope when it comes to implementing forms of  “Rule Based Access Control” for features and functions to users who do not need the traditional full or read-only dashboard admin access, i.e. “Only access Live Tools for onsite engineers.”

 - This can be solved by scoping only the required API endpoints into a custom dashboard presenting only the tools functions and features needed in a user-friendly GUI.

-Traditionally Python, Web App knowledge, an understanding of the Meraki ecosystem and its API endpoints and a committed DevOps resource have all been needed to produce a usable custom dashboard interface to meet business needs.
+Traditionally, Python, Web App knowledge, an understanding of the Meraki ecosystem and its API endpoints and a committed DevOps resource have all been needed to produce a usable custom dashboard interface to meet business needs.

-- This can be solved easily with Assistive AI to fill each one of those requirements
+- This can be solved easily with Assistive AI to fill each one of those requirements.

 # The Solution